raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

    return false; // Prevent infinite loops for now

-With the device matching criteria defined, attempt to acquire exclusive access to the matching media controller device with the `acquireMediaDevice`_ method.
+With the device matching criteria defined, attempt to acquire exclusive access to the matching media controller device with the `acquireMediaDevice`_ function.
-If the method attempts to acquire a device it has already matched, it returns ``false``.
+If the function attempts to acquire a device it has already matched, it returns ``false``.

 .. _acquireMediaDevice: http://libcamera.org/api-html/classlibcamera_1_1PipelineHandler.html#a77e424fe704e7b26094164b9189e0f84